-Poul M. Volther his Corona chair in 1964, where it immediately aroused great enthusiasm.
-The chair got its name from the wreath or corona that can be seen around the sun during a full solar eclipse.
+Poul M. Volther designed his Corona chair in 1964 and it was instantly recognized and gained a huge popularity in short time after its release.
+The chair got its name from the wreath or corona that can be seen around the Sun during a full solar eclipse.

-Volther was a qualified cabinetmaker and he had a special eye for detail and focus on quality, both in materials and design.
-This is particularly evident in the Corona chair, for which there is a broad agreement, is his greatest masterpiece within his furniture production.
+Qualified as a cabinetmaker, Volther had a special eye for details and was devoted to producing high-quality furniture, both in terms of materials and design.
+This is particularly evident in the Corona chair which is widely considered a masterpiece of Volther’s work.

 The designer supplemented his cabinetmaker education by also studying at the Danish Design School where he worked as a professor for a number of years and influenced hundreds of young designer.
 In that sense, while the Corona Chair remains Volther’s most iconic piece, his influence marked generations of designers and his fingerprints are set in many homes and offices, both in Denmark and throughout the world.